cobalto/nakedbank/README.md

 ![docker_naked](https://user-images.githubusercontent.com/1196314/91937111-a76ff200-ecc7-11ea-984c-62a756d74d73.PNG)

 ### Running the front-end:
-According with the address set for the back-end, the Blazor front end will require to have it's appsettings.json changed accordly.
+The Blazor front end will require to have it's appsettings.json changed accordly with the address set for the backend.
-Find the file at ~\NakedBank.Front\wwwroot\appsettings.json and update it
+You find the file at ~\NakedBank.Front\wwwroot\appsettings.json and update it

 ### What's missing
 + Auth Token Recycling